burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Remove Hoisting (also known as loop-invariant code).
 Try to remove recomputing loop-invariant code inside the loop.
 * Vectorization.
 Leverage into vector registers (like SSE2, Arm Neon) when possible.
 * Loops optimization: unrolling; loop fusion (also known as jamming) to combine multiple loops over the same index range; eliminating wasted iterations in the loop.
 * Figure out with Memory Aliasing and apply optimization for non-aliased pointed expression.
-For details please check [Compute Optimization Relative Information](#compute-optimization-relative-information.
+For details please check [Compute Optimization Relative Information](#compute-optimization-relative-information).

 Various things of optimization are out of the scope of the compiler.
 And can only be solved by the creator of the Algorithm/Method.
 Even we think there is a possibility of research to provide that information for the compiler.

 ### Code Emitting